cython/cython/docs/src/userguide/source_files_and_compilation.rst

     asyncio before Python 3.5.
 This directive can be applied in modules or selectively as decorator on an async-def coroutine to make the affected coroutine(s) iterable and thus directly interoperable with yield-from.

+  ``annotation_typing`` (True / False)
+    Uses function argument annotations to determine the type of variables.
+Default is True, but can be disabled.
+Since Python does not enforce types given in annotations, setting to False gives greater compatibility with Python code.
+    Must be set globally.

 .. _configurable_optimisations: